friflo/Friflo.Json.Fliox/README.md

 *Info*: Pronunciation of **io** in **Fliox** is same as in **Riot** <br/><br/>

 ### Fundamental principles
+- dependencies
    - no 3rd party dependencies
+   - small size of assemblies (*.dll) ~ 850kb in total
 - targets for optimal performance
   - maximize throughput, minimize latency, minimize heap allocations and boxing
   - enable task batching and support bulk operations for CRUD commands